-For argument’s sake, we’re going to assume that boiling water takes the same amount of time as it does to heat up soup or a tinned dinner, in reality, it will depend on the density of the food you’ll be cooking or warming up as to whether your cooking experience takes a shorter or longer amount of time.
+For argument’s sake, we’re going to assume that boiling water takes the same amount of time as it does to heat up soup or a tinned dinner.
+In reality, it will depend on the density of the food you’ll be cooking or warming up as to whether your cooking experience takes a shorter or longer amount of time.

-Boiling water usually takes around 5 minutes per 500ml, an average tea or coffee mug being around 250ml per person.
+Boiling water usually takes around 5 minutes per 500ml, with an average tea or coffee mug being around 250ml per person.

 Trip details: 14-day camping trip for two people in average UK summer temperatures (around 21C), standard stove.

 Food details: 2-3 tea or coffee brews per day, porridge or cooked breakfast most mornings, cold lunch or pub lunch, evening dinner of soup, tinned food, or dehydrated meals